-property, Internet governance - each of which is marked by its own peculiar dynamics, power-plays and path dependencies.
-One should also consider the macro picture of governance, where the state is no longer the only actor but there is a "multiplication of agencies and forms of power that are active in the management of social systems".40 Cyber-governance has also brought its own specific set of hybrid governance models,41 while at the same time allowing effective unilateral state action in cyberspace,42 as well as regulation through code and technology in general.43 Such a profoundly fragmented environment renders the sustainable provision of global public goods particularly difficult,44 and takes the quest for regulatory coherence to a higher level of complexity.45
+The predicament for appropriate regulatory design in this context is that it needs to be holistic and consider multiple regulatory domains, such as telecommunications, information technology, standards, trade, intellectual property, and Internet governance.
+Each of which is marked by its own peculiar dynamics, power plays, and path dependencies.
+One should also consider the macro picture of governance, where the state is no longer the only actor but there is a "multiplication of agencies and forms of power that are active in the management of social systems."
+Cybergovernance has also brought its own specific set of hybrid governance models, while at the same time allowing effective unilateral state action in cyberspace, as well as regulation through code and technology in general.
+Such a profoundly fragmented environment renders the sustainable provision of global public goods particularly difficult, and takes the quest for regulatory coherence to a higher level of complexity.

-3. From "culture law 1.0" towards "culture law 2.0"
+3. FROM "CULTURE LAW 1.0" TOWARD "CULTURE LAW 2.0"

 Admittedly, political decisions in the field of culture are not easy and neither is regulatory design.
-Despite the difficulties that this article has exposed, it is still worthwhile and important to ask whether the digital mismatch can be overcome, and if yes, what are the viable paths for reforming the global cultural law and policies.
+Despite the difficulties that this article has exposed, it is still worthwhile and important to ask whether the digital mismatch can be overcome.
+If yes, then what are the viable paths for reforming global cultural law and policies?

 3.1.
-Opportunities abound?
+Opportunities Abound?

-As possible paths for innovation one can look at the very characteristics of the digitally networked environment.
-As discussed earlier, although we are still in a world where old and new media co-exist, many of the processes of cultural creation, distribution and consumption have changed and one can highlight the following features as particularly relevant to the present context:

-- (i) proliferation of content and its different organization in cyberspace; - (ii) new ways of distributing, accessing and consuming content; - (iii) empowerment of the user and reduced role of intermediaries; both related to - (iv) the new modes of content production, where the user is not merely a consumer but is also an active creator, individually or as part of the community.
+As possible paths for innovation, one can look at the very characteristics of the digitally networked environment.
+As discussed earlier, although we are still in a world where old and new media coexist, many of the processes of cultural creation, distribution, and consumption have changed and one can highlight the following features as particularly relevant to the present context: (i) proliferation of content and its different organization in cyberspace; (ii) new ways of distributing, accessing, and consuming content; (iii) empowerment of the user and reduced role of intermediaries; both related to (iv) the new modes of content production, where the user is not merely a consumer but is also an active creator, individually or as part of the community.